ChrisBellew/deepmine-unearthed/README.md

 https://docs.google.com/spreadsheets/d/1VHEmBi-e7DS0N7x_oVzxAAmPAF1_llo8CB_pIk1cC24/edit?usp=sharing

+### Refinery information
+- The ore is offloaded by trucks
+- There are 2 ball mills which grind the ore to a fine powder
+- There are 6 claves which use chemical reactions to try and leach out the Nickel.
+They end up leaching Nickel, but also the biproducts Cobalt and Copper.
+Copper is interesting because it can affect the efficiency of the downstream copper boil.
+Cobalt is not interesting.
+    - The claves are arranged into 3 stages.
+        - Stage 1 has two claves in parallel
+        - Stage 2 has three claves in parallel
+        - Stage 3 has one clave
+    - Ammonia and air is added at each clave
+- The measurement of the total mass and metal composition of the ore is measured at the start of the refinery.
+- The amount of ammonia and air being added is measured for each clave
+- The outputs of each clave are measured.
+    - The amount of each metal that has leached into the LIQUOR
+    - The amount of each metal that has not leached, and is still in SOLID form.
+    - The temperature of the outputs.
+(Not sure if this is the temperature of the LIQUOR or the SOLID?)
+    -

 ### Data Spreadsheets Explanation
 #### Leach Data - Raw - Stable Period: This  is a spreadsheet of SCADA data that is measured every 30 seconds.
 This contains:
 - Measurements of the outputs after each clave.
 The outputs are: